crossingthestreams/crossingthestreams.github.io/_posts/2022-10-13-possible-worlds-for-apache-pulsar.markdown

 > The main thing about teaching is that it opens up a wider range of possibility, what's possible.
 >
-> You teach him about something in the past or in the presence, but you hope that your teaching will have the good effect
+> You teach them about something in the past or in the presence, but you hope that your teaching will have the good effect
-> of leading him into the world of possibility, that's where intelligence lies.
+> of leading them into the world of possibility, that's where intelligence lies.
 >
 > Teaching is about speculating about possibility.
 Particularly, in the western world, we like people to
 > stick to the factual.
 To what goes now.
 I'd say the main object of teaching and educating is get them to think and